-Where are Care Central VNA & Hospice’s Centers located?
+Where is Care Central VNA & Hospice’s Center located?

 How much does it cost?
 Is there any help available to assist with payment for your services?

 Medicaid insurance programs cover all costs to attend a Center and payment may be covered through local Home Care Corporations.
-Currently, our Gardner and Fitchburg Centers have a contract with the Veteran’s Administration.
+Our Gardner Center has a contract with the Veteran’s Administration.
 Participants may pay privately; however, services may be covered through local Home Care Corporations based on each individual and the level of care needed.

 Private Duty Services– My Home Connection™

 Services begin with an assessment by a professional care manager.
 The care manager develops a plan of care based on a client’s individual needs and choices.
 We help clients and their families evaluate care options with the goal of remaining in their home.

 What sets your staff above others providing similar services?

 For the safety of our clients, a comprehensive background check is done on all employees.
 All employees of the program receive ongoing supervision by the program director and attend trainings annually.
 As employees of Care Central VNA & Hospice, workmen’s compensation and applicable taxes are paid by the agency for the employee, therefore relieving you of that responsibility.